Traditional Nutrition and

 vitamin cod liver oil, organ

-butter oil are among the most critical supplements
+butter oil and ghee are among the most critical supplements

 to take regularly.
 Note, it is important to balance fermented cod liver oil, butter oil and vitamin K2.
 See my recommended doses of these oils